mbovel/hiersoir/Readme.md

 # Hiersoir.ch

 [Hiersoir.ch](https://hiersoir.ch) was originally a joke from the universe of my short story [“On s'écrit”](https://salejeune.com/on-secrit).
 In the story, the main character asks the girl he spent the night with to fill out a satisfaction form.
-For fun, I decided the make this form become real.
+For fun, I made this form come real.

 ![Site screenshot](./screenshot.png)